 US concern over Russia’s increasing cooperation with Iran, China and North Korea

-According to RCO News Agency, the Senators of the Democratic Chris Kans and Republican David McCormick, in the wake of increasing concerns about Moscow’s cooperation with their three partners, including Iran, China and North Korea, submit their plan as “Disruption Act” to the US President Donald Trump.
+According to RCO News Agency, the Senators of the Democratic Chris Kans and Republican David McCormick, in the wake of increasing concerns about Moscow’s cooperation with their three partners, including Iran, China and North Korea, submit their plan as “Disruption Act” to the US Preside Donald Trump.

 Kazlarich told Kiev Post that “the bill reflects the growing despair in Congress from Trump’s foreign policy -making nature.”